Tuesday, August 30

 Facts about Goats

 Who loves goats?
-Maybe you have a pet goat?
-Maybe you live on a farm where there are goats?
-Whichever it maybe you can learn some cool goat facts here.
-Did you know that goats are capable of learning their name and will come to you when called?
-Goats are very intelligent animals.
-They are also very clean animals.
+Maybe you have a pet goat.
+Do you live on a farm where there are goats?
+You can learn some cool goat facts here, whatever they are.
+Did you know that goats are capable of understanding their own name?
+They will come to you when called.
+Goats are intelligent animals.
+Goats keep themselves clean.

 What is your favorite kind of animal?